-The Corbyn-led Labour Party, with a membership of around half a million, is now the largest social-democratic party in Europe.
-But with the British labour movement having endured decades of sustained decline – and with trade union membership now half of what it was at its peak – the challenge of reviving it, repurposing it and building a new ‘world of labour’ for the 21st century is a colossal one.
+The Corbyn-led Labour Party, with a membership of around 600,000, is now the largest social-democratic party in Europe and dramatically bettered expectations in the June 2017 general election.
+But with the British labour movement having endured decades of sustained decline – and with trade union membership now half of what it was at its peak – the challenge of reviving it, repurposing it and building a new ‘world of labour’ for the 21st century remains a colossal one.

 With most British political journalism apparently oblivious to the world beyond Westminster, New Socialist aims to answer some of the key questions the labour and trade union movement must now turn its attention to.
 How should the Labour Party organise and campaign in communities and workplaces?
 How can it engage with other social movements outside the labourist tradition?
 What would a radical left strategy for local government look like in the modern era?
 What can Labour Party and trade union activists do to help empower working-class people to exert real collective control over their own lives and the places in which they live and work?